 Off putting lag\acceleration on movement controls.
 May need to lower sensitivity.

-All the weapons so far sound incredible similar and you need to fire them a lot, sound scape is muddled cacophony.
+All the weapons so far sound incredible similar and you need to fire them a lot, soundscape is muddled cacophony.

-A minor complaint initially but when combined with the next it makes the sound-scape of Binary Domain a variation on a small number of weapon and impact sound effects, all of them similar and after an extended combat encounter I wanted to rest my ears.
+A minor complaint initially but when combined with the next it makes the soundscape of Binary Domain a variation on a small number of weapon and impact sound effects, all of them similar and after an extended combat encounter I wanted to rest my ears.

 You’d think they’d have chosen ammunition that does some actual damage against robots.

 I appreciate that it is the start of the game, but every enemy I have encountered takes several seconds of sustained fire to destroy.
 It was pointed out to me that my approach should be to attempt to target vital parts of the enemies and so disable them, or turn them against their own.
-With the controls the best I am usually able to do is position the cross hair on the centre of the enemy’s body, the degree of fidelity I would need to perform head-shots consistently is one I am unable to achieve.
+With the controls the best I am usually able to do is position the crosshair on the center of the enemy’s body, the degree of fidelity I would need to perform head-shots consistently is one I am unable to achieve.

 Very aggressive enemies for a game with such a limited range of melee, or other close combat, options.
 Enemies will close and flank you with little you can do to stop them.
 Repositioning requires you to exit cover, so you expose yourself to those enemies ahead of you.